streamroot/integration-samples/mesh/android/README.md

 SDK initialization is done preferably in an application context subclass.

-* Create subclass of Application or MultiDexApplication (if your code base is big and you support API level 19 or 20)
+* Create a subclass of Application or MultiDexApplication (if your codebase is big and you support API level 19 or 20)
 * Initialize the SDK

 ```kotlin